 Request for Information (RFI): Meaning and Examples

-Gathering information is one of the critical activities in the sourcing and procurement process.
-Depending on the type of project and the level of research needed, you may need to submit requests for supplier details to help you select sourcing partners.
+Gathering information is critical to a successful sourcing and procurement process.
+Depending on the type of project you're working on and its current stage, you may need to submit requests for supplier details to help you select sourcing partners.
+In these cases, you may need an RFI, meaning a preliminary request, rather than a more formal proposal or quote response.

 Download the Free Tool: Request for Proposal (RFP) Template